 Kia ora!
 Welcome to Throwntogetherness, my personal website.
 I use it to keep my writing practice going, and reflect on ideas that may or may not later make it into my formal research in my job as a human geographer.

 But this isn’t a blog about organising family life (I am singularly unqualified in that arena), or even about coping in the chaos of said family life (ditto).
 What I want to explore here is my particular throwntogetherness at this point in time — and as it changes.
-The particular trajectories of environmentalism, feminism, Christianity, mothering, academia, theology, cross-cultural work and research, writing and more as I think of them.
+The particular trajectories of academia, environmentalism, feminism, Christianity, mothering, family life, theology, cross-cultural and decolonising work and research, writing and more as I think of them.
 If you have an interest in any of those areas, swing by some time and check out what gets throwntogether here.
-If you are interested in becoming a postgraduate student at the University of Canterbury in any of the areas I supervise, please feel free to contact me via the university.
+If you are interested in getting in touch for a research related matter or for speaking invitations, contact me via the university.
 If you are interested in the Community Economies Collective, and my formal research work, please see my profile on the Community Economies website.